There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Next up is the Laurance S. Rockefeller Preserve area.
-The Phelps Lake Trail Loop is the longest around here at 6.3 miles with 600 feet of elevation gain.
+The Phelps Lake Trail Loop is 6.3 miles with about 600 feet of elevation gain.

 Lake Creek-Woodland Trail Loop

 This is the easiest and shortest hike leaving from the Rockefeller Preserve.
 It is 3 miles with 300 feet of elevation gain taking you along Lake Creek before ending up at the shore of Phelps Lake.
-If you’re short on time, this is perfect.

 Phelps Lake Overlook and Phelps Lake

 This trail climbs to the overlook and descends to the shores of Phelps Lake.
 It is a strenuous hike since you have to hike back up to the overlook from the lake.

 This is just inside the fee booth on the scenic drive.
 The Chapel is a small log cabin with a picturesque view of the Tetons from inside and out.

 Taggart Lake-Bradley Lake

-The Taggart Lake area is home to three moderate and easy trail from three to six miles.
+The Taggart Lake area is home to three moderate and easy trails from three to six miles.
 First up is the Taggart Lake-Bradley Lake hike at 5.9 moderate miles.
 This loop takes you to two lakes dammed by glacial moraines.

 Garnet Canyon is a strenuous 8.4 miles in the Lupine Meadows area.
 It takes about six hours and climbs into Garnet Canyon while offering wonderful views of Middle Teton.